H with left hook: Usage

-A. N. Tucker used h with left hook in his proposal for an aphlabet for the Sotho-Tswana language in 1929, with a capital form based on the form of the capital letter H.
+A. N. Tucker used h with left hook in his proposal for an alphabet for the Sotho-Tswana language in 1929, with a capital form based on the form of the capital letter H.

 Clement Martyn Doke used h with left hook to represent a prevelar fricative notably in the description of the Pulana and Kutswe dialects of the Northern Sotho language.